local-ch/lhs/README.md

 `pagination_key` key used to paginate multiple pages (e.g. `offset`, `page`, `startAt` etc.).

-In case the `pagination_key` parameter differs for where it's located in the body and how it's provided as get parameter, when retreiving pages, provide a hash with `body` and `paramter` key, to keep those two use cases separated:
+In case the `pagination_key` parameter differs for where it's located in the body and how it's provided as get parameter, when retreiving pages, provide a hash with `body` and `parameter` key, to keep those two use cases separated:

 ```ruby
   configuration pagination_key: { body: [:response, :page], parameter: :page }